Our Team

 Email: sandy@storytellingcenter.net

-Sandy has a Bachelor of Science degree in Accounting from East Tennessee State University.
-She worked with Lewis and Associates, a public Accounting firm in Johnson City, Tennessee for three years before joining the ISC staff in February of 2003.
+Sandy holds a Bachelor of Science degree in Accounting from East Tennessee State University and has been a vital member of the ISC team since 2003.

 Krystal Hawkins